-The data required to execute a spatially-distributed, or gridded, 1-dimensional (vertical) LSM is specified on the Land Surface Model grid (hereafter referred to as the 'LSM grid' data file).
-The data contained within LSM grid data file are dependent on the specific choice of LSM used in WRF-Hydro.
-In this section, we will use the example of the Noah LSM as this model has already been coupled to WRF-Hydro and because this model is already coupled into the WRF model.
-First, use of the WRF pre-processor 'geogrid' to build the LSM grid data file will be discussed.
-The 'geogrid' tool is extremely useful since it automates the entire procedure of defining in space, geo-referencing and attributing most of the land surface parameter data required to execute the Noah LSM.
+The data required to execute a spatially-distributed, or gridded, 1-dimensional (vertical) LSM is specified an 'LSM grid' data file, The data contained within the LSM grid data file are dependent on the specific choice of LSM used in WRF-Hydro.
+In this section, we will use the example of the Noah LSM which has similar input data requirements to the NoahMP LSM, First, use of the WRF pre-processor 'geogrid.exe' to build the LSM grid data file will be discussed.
+The 'geogrid' tool is extremely useful since it automates the entire procedure of defining in space, geo-referencing and attributing most of the land surface parameter data required to execute the Noah and NoahMP LSMs.
 Users familiar with the WRF model or desiring to run WRF-Hydro coupled to the WRF model will most likely use this approach.
 Second, we present a methodology to develop a 'custom' LSM grid data file in netcdf format using a set of tools known as netcdf command operators (or NCO commands).
 Users not familiar with the WRF modeling framework and who do not desire to use WRF-Hydro may choose to use this second method.
 Either method can produce a useable LSM grid data file.